shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 Given a public key, if the public RSA is not made well you can use mathematics to crack and find the private key to decrypt files
 Wiener's attack,
-Fermat's factorization for close p and q,
+Fermat's factorization for close p and q, key reuse for stream cipher can be XORed for another message using same key if plaintext and cipher text known (plain xor key = cipher, cipher xor plain = key, then use key xor another cipher = plain if key is reused for both.
+IV is reused, then xored plain and cipher text always the same for diff messages... different IV makes different)

 ## Miscellaneous 🛠️